Practice 1Z0-829 Handling Date, Time, Text, Numeric and Boolean Values questions with full explanations on every answer.

 The Handling Date, Time, Text, Numeric and Boolean Values domain covers the key concepts tested in this area of the 1Z0-829 exam blueprint published by Oracle.
 Courseiva provides free domain-focused practice, mock exams, missed-question review, and readiness tracking across all 1Z0-829 domains — no account required.

-The Courseiva 1Z0-829 question bank contains 35 questions in the Handling Date, Time, Text, Numeric and Boolean Values domain.
+The Courseiva 1Z0-829 question bank contains 34 questions in the Handling Date, Time, Text, Numeric and Boolean Values domain, covering the 13% of the exam attributed to this domain in the official Oracle blueprint.
 Click any question to see the full explanation and answer breakdown.

 Start with a 10-question focused session to identify your baseline accuracy in this domain.
 Read every explanation — even for questions you answer correctly — to understand the reasoning.
 Once you score consistently above 80%, move to a 20–30 question session to confirm depth before moving to the next domain.